Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Framework, notation, and the Fisher randomization test

 Under the null $H_{\bm{\delta}}$ in \eqref{eq:null_delta}, we are able to impute all the potential outcomes.
-Specifically, given the observed data $\bm{Z}$ and $\bm{Y}$, for the null $H_{\bm{\delta}}$, the imputed treatment and control potential outcome vectors for all units are, respectively,
+Specifically, under $H_{\bm{\delta}}$ and given the observed data $\bm{Z}$ and $\bm{Y}$, the imputed treatment and control potential outcome vectors for all units are, respectively,

 where we use the subscripts $\bm{Z}$ and $\bm{\delta}$ to emphasize that the imputed potential outcomes are deterministic functions of the observed treatment assignment, the null hypothesis of interest and the true potential outcomes.
-Importantly, the \textit{imputed} potential outcomes in \eqref{eq:impute_potential_outcome} are generally different from the \textit{true} potential outcomes, and they become the same if and only if the sharp null $H_{\bm{\delta}}$ in \eqref{eq:null_delta} is true.
+Importantly, the \textit{imputed} potential outcomes in \eqref{eq:impute_potential_outcome} are generally different from the \textit{true} potential outcomes; they are the same if and only if the sharp null $H_{\bm{\delta}}$ is true.